magento/devdocs/src/marketplace/sellers/extension-footprint.md

 title: Extension Footprint Analysis
 ---

-{: .bs-callout .bs-callout-info}The footprint analyzer is currently released as a beta feature, meaning that some of the information may not be completely accurate or present at all.
+{: .bs-callout .bs-callout-info} The footprint analyzer is currently released as a beta feature, meaning that some of the information may not be completely accurate or present at all.
 Beta status of the feature is also indicated on the product listing page.

 ## Overview